-Our stunning location can be reached by land or sea, as we are right by the beach, and on a small ‘no through road’.
-It’s quiet here and a great place to escape, relax, get outdoors, lose yourself, find yourself, walk to white sandy beaches, scramble around rocky coasts, paddle to islands, go bird watching, otter spotting and so much more . . .
+Our stunning location can be reached by land or sea, as we are right by the beach on the Sound of Arisaig and on a small ‘no through road’.
+It’s quiet, peaceful and a wonderful place to recharge your batteries and reconnect with nature.